 LCC believes strongly in its mission to provide a high-quality education to anyone who wants to learn.

 In 2021, the college furthered that mission by joining Achieving the Dream, a national network dedicated to increasing student success.
-This peer-driven community will provide LCC with access to the latest high-impact practices, technical conferences, and research staff who can extend our capacity.
-The network will help the college scale up efforts toward equity already begun by faculty and staff.
+This peer-driven community provides LCC with access to the latest high-impact practices, technical conferences and research.

 Steering committee members

 - Sally Welch, Co-Chair, Provost and Senior Vice President of Academic Affairs